 - Special consideration is here given to “the” Matts Beer Ball: portable and potable.

 As a parting gesture, Rose traveled to Portland late last year to help me sift through a mountain of old floppy disks.
-We were hoping to unearth a few some gems, like college term papers, love letters or long-forgotten, drunken rants.
+We were hoping to unearth a few gems, like college term papers, love letters, or long-forgotten drunken rants.
 Unfortunately, floppy disks weren’t built to last.
 Even Rose’s turbo pascal program — designed to mimic restriction enzyme analysis, a vital lab process the simulation of which might have made us rich! — wouldn’t run.
 Every time we inserted an unlabeled disk in the drive, the monitor was clear: System Error 23: Bad Disk or File Name …

 And so, with a heavy heart I bid the computer, my first computer, adieu.
 Perhaps it’s fitting the ATT 6300 is retired this year, 1996, the 10-year anniversary of my graduation from college.
-It’s time to move on, with my life and the technology that might enhance it.
+It’s time to move on, with my life and the technologies that might enhance it.
 There will be no headstone, no physical memorial to the ATT 6300.
-But some things will survive: My memories, the few things I had presence of mind to print out, and most important, my standing as the undisputed Digger champion of all time.
+But some things will survive: My memories, the few things I had the presence of mind to print out, and most important, my standing as the undisputed Digger champion of all time.